ryanlinn13/ryanlinn13/README.md

-<h1 align="center">👋 Hello I am Ryan and I write code things...
+<h1 align="center">👋 Hello I am Ryan and I write code things

 ## I am a FiveM & RedM Developer
-- ⚡ I am currently developing a brand new RedM Server
+- ⚡ I am currently working with a team collaboration for a community I am in.
 - ⚡ I am also currently learing c#

 - 💬 Ask me all things FiveM and RedM LUA, I will be happy to help solve problems and bugs.